vikejs/vike/readme.md

 ```
 ```vue
 <!-- /pages/index.page.vue -->
 <template>
   This page is only rendered to HTML!
 </template>
 ```

-You could even render some of your pages with an entire different view framework such as React!
+You could even render some of your pages with an entire different view framework such as React.

 </details>